Design map-based visualizations

 Differential privacy

 Differential privacy is a newer technique that many believe is superior for protecting individual privacy.
 It works best with larger datasets.
-In fact, this is the method that the U.S. Census Bureau used for data reporting starting with the 2020 census.
+In fact, this is the method that the United States Census Bureau used for data reporting starting with the 2020 census.
 With differential privacy, data within a dataset are mathematically changed (all the data) in a way that makes identification of any individual impossible but also maintains the usefulness of the dataset.
 Noise is injected into the dataset according to a parameter, epsilon, that is referred to as the privacy-loss budget.
 The use of epsilon means that the disclosure risk for the data can be quantified which is useful for adherence to organizational policies as well as the required documentation for Expert Determination.

 One way to think about how differential privacy works is to imagine one of those picture mosaics, where hundreds of ordinary pictures are put together in such a way that they create a new bigger image.
 Zooming in to the individual picture level, you could replace several pictures or move them around to different places and still, when you zoom out, the overall image will look essentially the same.
 The big picture may not be quite as sharp as a photograph, but the quality is improved as you add more individual pictures.